dylemma/xml-spac/readme.md

 ## Example

-`XMLParser.attr("foo")` is a parser which will find the "foo" attribute of the first element it sees.
+`XmlParser.attr("foo")` is a parser which will find the "foo" attribute of the first element it sees.

 ```xml
 <!-- file: elem.xml -->